5 Ways to Encourage Reading

 Everyone in the family reads while the candle is lit.
 Start with 5 minutes of silent, family reading and build over a period of weeks to 15 or 20.
 During the “reading time,” no one will get up to get a glass of juice or a snack for a sibling or child.
 No one will pull out the Legos and build a fort (unless you have some pre-readers who need to do something while everyone reads).
 When the candle is extinguished, reading time is over, talking and noise resume.

 4) My mom’s tip for reading worked wonderfully for my siblings and me.

 She sent us to bed at whatever bedtime was the current one.
 But she always told us we could stay up as late as we liked as long as we were reading in bed.
 This strategy had two benefits.
 First, we found ourselves reading every night because, in part, it meant we got to stay up late.
 Second, we wanted to go to bed to read to find out what happened after we fell asleep with the light on the night before—it made the whole “getting to bed” routine much less of a big deal and it turned all of us into readers!

 5) Go to the library on a regular basis.

 Even if you have digital books aplenty, there is something about walking through the stacks and getting to pick out your own books that makes the library a fabulous incentive for reading.
 Don’t worry if your child picks books and doesn’t read them or doesn’t finish them.
 The accumulation of information, language, and story from repeated visits, paging through books, reading some, ignoring others, will generate more reading later.
 Only good can come of it!

-This entry was posted on Wednesday, January 30th, 2013 at 10:29 am and is filed under Brave Writer Lifestyle, Brave Writer Philosophy, Language Arts, Reading, Studying Lit.
+This entry is filed under Brave Writer Lifestyle, Brave Writer Philosophy, Language Arts, Literature, Reading.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.